Antique Chinese Republic Shiwan (Shekwan) Pottery | Su Wu with Fan

 Dimensions: 4-3/4”w x 13-1/2”h

 Su Wu, courtesy name, Su Ziging, came from Duling and was a high-ranking minister known for his loyalty and sincerity.
-He was an attendant in his father’s military staff, and was eventually appointed Leader of Court Gentlemen, entrusted with diplomatic missions.
+He was an attendant in his father’s military staff and was eventually appointed Leader of Court Gentlemen, entrusted with diplomatic missions.

 In this extremely large figure, Su Wu is poised with his Blue glazed fan in his hand, which has nice detailing on the simulated bamboo handle.
 This was considered an instrument of dandyism in Chinese culture.
 He has cream-colored hair, beautifully and realistically detailed.
 The deep coloration of his garment is a mottled moss green, with accents of yellow ochre.
 Under his robe are yellow ochre pants.
-His face and hands have a cream colored glazed.
+His face and hands have a cream-colored glaze.
 The final prominent feature is his large straw hat, (douli), meaning one-piece bamboo hat, in a textured, mottled brown.
 His brown-glazed slippers peep out from under his robe.

 NOTE: Overview and Characteristics of Shiwan Art Pottery